 As a homeowner, your equity gives you other options.

-Whether you want to expand your living space or make necessary repairs, EasyKnock’s sale leaseback options are designed to meet your specific needs without the need to move or take out loans.
+Whether you want to expand your living space or make necessary repairs, EasyKnock’s sale-leaseback options are designed to meet your specific needs without the need to move or take out loans.
 Our array of sale-leaseback solutions all help you claim flexibility while freeing up cash for your home repairs and other financial goals.

 - Home Advisor.
 How Much Does It Cost To Remodel A Kitchen?

 - Bankrate.
 Home Equity Loan Rates for May 2021.

 - Bankrate.
 Home Equity Line of Credit (HELOC) Rates in May 2021.

 - NerdWallet.
 Are Home Equity Loans Tax-Deductible?